Kinto/kinto/docs/api/1.x/errors.rst

 As detailed in the :ref:`timestamps  <server-timestamps>` section, it is possible to add concurrency control using ``ETag`` request headers.

-When a the provided preconditions are not met, a |status-412| error response is returned.
+When the provided preconditions are not met, a |status-412| error response is returned.

 Additional information about the record currently stored on the server will be